|

 After Rick's tenure with Times 5, he immediately joined the Bay Area band, Fun Addicts, which lasted until 1983.
 Soon after the breakup of the Fun Addicts, Rick returned to college and during this time founded a band called Language Arts with former members of Times 5.
 After the breakup of Language Arts and while working as a Computer Programmer, Rick earned a Bachelor of Science degree from California State University.

-Today, Rick works as a Software Developer for VMware, and lives in Danville, CA., with his wife and two young sons.
-After a lengthy musical hiatus, Rick currently is in the process of re-tooling his home studio and is writing and recording new material.
+Today, Rick is a retired Software Test Developer and lives in Danville, CA. After a lengthy musical hiatus, in 2003 Rick decided to re-tool his home studio and write and record new material.